-In its present configuration, the perennial main channel of the Smith River runs along the southwestern side of the Woodruff Bar with a seasonal high-flow channel flanking its northeastern side.
-From bank to bank, the river is about 600-700 feet wide in the area of Woodruff Bar.
+In its present configuration, the perennial main channel of the Smith River runs along the south to southwestern side of the Reservation Ranch Bar.
+From bank to bank, the river is about 600-700 feet wide in the area of Reservation Ranch Bar.
 However, during the summer and early fall months when low flow conditions prevail, the river is confined to a main channel of approximately 100 to 200 feet in width.
-The seasonal high-flow channel is dry during the summer and early fall gravel extraction season.
-Two secondary low-flow channels that are shallowly wetted during the dry season flow across the bar roughly dividing the stream feature laterally into thirds.
-As the river rises, the direction of flows changes from being routed tangentially around the bar through the main channel in a north-northwesterly direction to diagonally east-southeast to west-northwest across the bar through the secondary channels.
+The seasonal high-flow channel is dry during the summer and early fall seasons, and between rainfall events over the wet winter months.

-Access to the gravel bar is currently via an unimproved gravel road that crosses the seasonal channel and ascends the riverbank to a levee road leading to Fred Haight Drive.
-An approximately 4-acre (300-ft.
-600-ft.) cleared and graded stockpiling area lies off of the access road approximately 250 feet from the riverbanks (see Exhibit Nos.
+Access to the gravel bar is currently via an unimproved gravel road that crosses the seasonal channel and ascends the riverbank to a levee road leading easterly to the southern terminus of Sarina Road.
+An approximately $3\frac{1}{2}$ -acre (750-foot-long x 200-foot-wide) cleared and graded stockpiling area lies off of the access road approximately 250 feet from the riverbanks (see Exhibit Nos.
 2 and 3).

-The banks of the river are 20-30 high and are covered with well-established riparian vegetation dominated by a Sitka willow (Salix sitchensis) and red alder (Alnus rubra) plant community.
+The banks of the river are 10-20 high and are covered with well-established riparian vegetation dominated by a Sitka willow (Salix sitchensis) and red alder (Alnus rubra) plant community.
 These dominants are interspersed with tan oak (Lithocarpus densiflora) and firs (Abies sp.), with an understory composed primarily of Himalaya blackberry (Rubus discolor), California blackberry (Rubus ursinus), French broom (Genista monspessulana), coyote brush (Baccharis pilularis), and various forbs, ferns and upland grasses.

 The riparian vegetation found on the gravel bar consists of two plant associations, a permanent palustrine scrub-shrub complex encompassing three contiguous acres along the northeastern side of bar.
 In addition, six acres of non-persistent palustrine scrub-shrub complex occur in four discrete areas on the northwest, east, and southeast sides of the bar.
-These areas range in size from approximately $\frac{1}{2}$ -acre to $2\frac{1}{2}$ acres in size and contain riparian vegetation, chiefly small Sitka willows (Salix sitchensis), with 1/2-inch to one-inch stem diameters-at-breast-height (see Exhibit No. 3).
+These areas range in size from approximately 1⁄2-acre to 21⁄2 acres in size and contain riparian vegetation, chiefly small Sitka willows (Salix sitchensis), with 1⁄2-inch to one-inch stem diameters-at-breast-height (see Exhibit No. 3).